Why I Made This Site

 Social Skills and Self-Help Advice Which Hasn't Worked For Me

 So I had to figure a lot of things out for myself.
-When I discovered how to do something, I naturally remembered it.
-I felt many of the solutions I'd hit on were good, and in my spare moments I'd sometimes organize and rehearse the information in my mind as if I was explaining it to someone else.
-I occasionally shared some of my ideas in various discussion forums.
-They went over well with the handful of people who read them.
+When I discovered how to do something I naturally remembered it.
+I felt many of the solutions I'd hit on could be useful to other people, and in my spare moments I'd sometimes organize and rehearse the information in my mind as if I was explaining it to someone else.
+I occasionally shared some of my ideas in assorted online forums.
+They went over well with the handful of members who read them.

-Right after I had gotten over the worst of my problems, I kept daydreaming about writing a book on everything I had learned.
-I imagined it as a guide on how shy, dorky young guys could get over their issues, like I had gotten over mine.
-I eventually stopped toying around with that idea though, as it seemed like too much work to write a book, let alone pursue the seemingly unlikely chance of it getting published.
-And while I knew I had a few ideas that could help other people, I honestly didn't know if they were that good, or if I had enough of them to fill 200 pages.
+Right after I felt I had gotten over the worst of my problems, at around age 24, I kept daydreaming about writing a book on everything I had learned.
+I imagined it as a guide on how shy, socially awkward young people could get over their issues, like I had gotten past mine.
+I eventually stopped toying with that idea though, as it seemed like too much work to write a book, let alone pursue the seemingly unlikely chance of it getting published (this was a few years before before easy self-publishing services came along).
+And while I knew I had a few ideas that could help other people, I honestly didn't know if they were that good, or if I had enough of them to fill 200+ pages.

-I got a new girlfriend and my first "real" job, as I was out of college by this point.
-I thought it was all well and good that I had gotten over my shyness, but now I had to move on and concern myself with other areas in my life.
+Meanwhile, I got into a serious relationship and started my first "real" post-university job.
+I thought it was all well and good that I had gotten over my shyness and social cluelessness, but now I had to move on and concern myself with other areas of my life.
 Over a year passed and the whole 'I could write my ideas down' concept faded from my mind.

-Then one day I was surfing around on the internet and I accidentally came across an article about how to create a web site.
+Then one day I was messing around on the internet and I accidentally came across an article about how to create a web site.
 I guess my little dream wasn't too dormant after all, because it didn't take me long to think, "Oh!
 That's what I can do.
 I can make a simple site and throw all my advice up there."
-I spent the next month learning basic things like how to register a domain, or how HTML and CSS works.
-The site's first ten articles were a breeze to create, as they were already written in my head.
+I spent the next month learning basic things like how to register a domain name, and how HTML and CSS works.
+The site's first ten articles were a breeze to create, as they were basically already written in my head.

 I put the site up and have continued to add to it and tweak the content since then.